Mohammed-Mahmoud-Elsayed-Ahmed-MMES/Mid-Course-project-MLSC-Data-Science-Machine-Learning-Course/README.md

-# Predicting Hazardous NEOs (Nearest Earth Objects)
+# Used Cars

 This project analyzes a dataset of car listings to predict whether a vehicle is in hazardous condition based on various features.
-The dataset contains over 426,000 records.
+The dataset contains over 426880 records.
 The project involves data preprocessing, exploratory data analysis (EDA), and model building using machine learning to predict a specified target variable.

 ## Overview